bruceravel/demeter/documentation/Athena/hephaestus.rst

 different data table.
 The :guilabel:`Elemental data` tab contains a variety of general information.
 The :guilabel:`Ionic radii` tab contains the Shannon ionic radii.
-The :guilabel:`Neutron data` tab conatins data on thermal neutron scattering lengths and cross sections for the major isotopes.
+The :guilabel:`Neutron data` tab contains data on thermal neutron scattering lengths and cross sections for the major isotopes.

 .. _fig-hephdata: